JG

 "Now that you mention it, that's actually exactly what I've been feeling for years!

-In most cases, the answer is obviously YES.
+In most cases the answer is obviously YES.

-There's an obligation to achieve results from the moment I agree to adjust a bow.
+There is an obligation to achieve results from the moment I agree to adjust a bow.

 The musician taking part in a bow adjustment has the unique opportunity to feel and validate each change made to the bow.
 It's also an opportunity to :